ozsharfr/ice_breaker/README.md

 ## Basic Usage:

-This repo has been configured to start with the LLM Gateway components listed above (Except presidio service.
-See section on enabling presidio), along with some open-source models using Ollama, upon opening in a codespace.
+This repo has been configured to start with the LLM Gateway components listed above, along with some models from Anthropic and open-source models using Ollama, upon opening in a codespace.
 Credentials for services such as LiteLLM and Langfuse are pre-set and can be accessed through the URLs listed in the components table above, or by using the PORTS tab (click on the globe icon near the forwarded address column on the corresponding port number to open in the browser).

 ![Codespace UI](docs/images/codespace-ui.png)